July 7, 2021

 If you’re using a secondary phone number as a fresh start, you also might be in it for the long haul.
 This means you can get rid of your original “old” phone number and never worry that people from your past are going to reach out and ruin your day.

-But you don’t have to be a business owner to use a secondary phone number.
 People in plenty of industries prefer to use a temporary phone number so they don’t have to give their real number to colleagues and strangers.
-Can you imagine how annoying it would be if a ride-share passenger called you months or years after you stopped doing that job?
+Can you imagine how annoying it would be if a colleague you hated called you months or years after you stopped doing that job?

 Luckily, it’s easy to avoid that by using a temporary phone number.